RuthAngus/SweetPotato/README.md

 teff_bv.py: converts teff to b-v and vice versa.
 Not currently used.

-<font color="green"> exopops/action_occurrence.ipynb: Exoplanet occurrence rate as a function of vertical action. </font>
+exopops/action_occurrence.ipynb: Exoplanet occurrence rate as a function of vertical action.

+code/Checking_actions.ipynb: comparing my actions with Adrian's.